Hasbara

+The public diplomacy of Israel, or hasbara (הַסְבָּרָה), includes mass communication and individual interaction with foreign nationals through social and traditional media, as well as cultural diplomacy.
+Organizations involved include the IDF Spokesperson's Unit, Prime Minister's Office, Ministry of Foreign Affairs, and pro-Israel civil society organizations.
+Historically, these efforts have evolved from being called "propaganda" by early Zionists (when the term was considered neutral), with Theodor Herzl advocating such activities in 1899, to the more contemporary Hebrew term hasbara introduced by Nahum Sokolow, which roughly means "explaining".
+This communicative strategy seeks to justify actions and is considered reactive and event-driven.

+Characteristics

+Different terms have been used to describe Israel's and other actors' efforts to reach audiences abroad.
 Hasbara was formally introduced to the Zionist vocabulary by Nahum Sokolow.
 Hasbara (הַסְבָּרָה) has no direct English translation, but roughly means "explaining".
 It is a communicative strategy that "seeks to explain actions, whether or not they are justified".
 As it focuses on providing explanations about one's actions, hasbara has been called a "reactive and event-driven approach".
+Most early practitioners of what became known as hasbara were Arabic-speaking Jews who published papers in Arabic to explain Zionism's goals to Arabs.
+These efforts were led by Arabic-speaking Jews like Nissim Malul, Shimon Moyal, Esther Moyal, Avraham Elmalih, and Yehuda Burla.
+In 2003, Ron Schleifer called hasbara "a positive-sounding synonym for 'propaganda'".

-Today, Israeli practitioners tend to label their communicative efforts "public diplomacy", not hasbara, indicating a shift in strategy.
+Israeli practitioners tend to label their communicative efforts public diplomacy, not hasbara.
 They consider a focus on "explaining" too defensive and prefer to actively determine the agenda by being less reactive and more proactive, moving to a more comprehensive, long-term strategic approach.
 Israeli public diplomacy encompasses different forms of communication and other forms of interaction with the public abroad.
 For instance, Israel engages in open and fully attributable, unidirectional mass communication that targets so far unaffiliated civil populations in other countries (a form of communication Hirschberger defines as "external communication"), both via social media and traditional mass media.
 The Israeli government uses this type of communication especially to depict Israel positively (a communication strategy Hirschberger calls "branding").
 The Israeli government and pro-Israeli groups also use interventive communication to counter what they see as attempts at delegitimisation of Israel, e.g., in the context of BDS.
 The Israeli government also engages in activities beyond communicative efforts in social media and the traditional mass media, e.g., in the form of cultural diplomacy.
 The communicative efforts of pro-Israeli civil society groups are partially also called "advocacy".